Cancellation, Forgiveness & Discharge

 Unable to Make Payments

-If the borrower is unable to make monthly payments, he/she should contact the lender immediately to avoid default by considering alternative repayment options.
+If the borrower is unable to make monthly payments, they should contact the lender immediately to avoid default by considering alternative repayment options.
 In addition to loan forgiveness, deferment or forbearance may be an option depending upon the circumstances.